mmakarios/Botillo/README.md

 1. Create root file `credentials.py` with this line:

     ```python
-    TOKEN = "replace with bot token"
+    TOKEN = 'replace with bot token'
     ```
 2. Run command in terminal: